 Due to the profound trauma and difficulty some of our children face and the lack of families prayerfully considering their response to the biblical instruction to care for orphans, there is always the possibility they will not be adopted.
 In these circumstances, we always encourage churches to remain committed to each child until they have transitioned out of foster care where they can then utilize the church’s network and resources to help them receive the services they need as a young adult.
 In these instances, needs like temporary housing, ongoing and secondary education, employment, transportation, and mentoring are all vital supports to prevent incarceration, homelessness, trafficking, or unplanned pregnancy which can lead to repeating the cycle of trauma these individuals suffered from as children.

-Contact Christina McKinney to submit your home study.
+Contact Jillian Locke to submit your home study.

 Contact Megan Thompson to submit your home study.